olibob/rvmpow/README.md

 ~/Documents/Dev/Rails/newApp  ∆2.1.1 ›rails
 ```

-If needed, you can pick individual action via `rvmpow add` or `rvmpow remove`.
+If needed, you can pick individual actions via `rvmpow add` or `rvmpow remove`.

 **Words of caution**